 Rather than defining software development and IT operations as two separate groups, DevOps, is the most talked about portmanteau that aims to build a healthy connection between these two groups throughout the complete software development lifecycle.
 It recognizes the interdependencies between software developers and operation teams, boosts productivity for both teams and consequently enables organizations to release software quickly and deliver higher value to businesses and customers.

-As a matter of fact, in the present scenario the success of any organization depends upon its ability of how quickly it embraces the changing customer behaviour and shifting market demands.
-While every organization moves to the cloud these days with a focus on improving their customers experience, DevOps is another next level mantra that organizations have started building.
+As a matter of fact, in the present scenario, the success of any organization depends upon its ability of how quickly it embraces the changing customer behavior and shifting market demands.
+While every organization moves to the cloud these days with a focus on improving their customer’s experience, DevOps is another next level mantra that organizations have started building.

 Big IT giants like Google, Facebook, and Saleforce.com have been investing their time and efforts in developing their own versions of DevOps.
 Their investment in DevOps is one of the key factors responsible for how they have boosted their productivity while continuing to serve their customers at the highest levels.